dnly09/squatevaluation/README.md

 The fields of physical rehabilitation, physiotherapy and athletic coaching can intersect at a common technique: functional movement screening.
 This project aims to automate the screening process for one exercise using neural networks.
 The target will be to evaluate squat performance from a video.
 The squat is an total-body compound movement which has great utility in our every day lives and sports.

 ### 1.3 Project overview
-    1. Created 10 bad form squat videos and 10 good form squat videos (each about 2-3 seconds) at 1080p and 60 fps (example below)
+    1. Created 10 bad form squat videos and 10 good form squat videos, each about 2-3 seconds, at 1080p and 60 fps (example below):
 ![](media/gf_1.gif)

-    2. Used photoshop to add noise and distort the original 20 videos to create 200 videos (examples below)
+    2. Used photoshop to add noise and distort the original 20 videos to create 200 videos.
+The videos were then titled gf_x.mp4 or bf_x.mp4 where gf/bf are the good/bad form labels (examples below):
 ![](media/gf_n_1.gif)
 ![](media/gf_s_1.gif)

-    3. Fed these videos into the support neural network to create a dataset that contained only the essential information (example of output below)
+    3. Fed these videos into the support neural network to create a dataset that contained only the essential information (example of output below):
 ![](media/gf_1_lq.gif)

     4. Used the pose estimation videos to train the main neural network (network architecutre pictured below):
 ![](results1/model.png)

-    5. Compared the predictions of the model with the true labels
+    5. Compared the predictions of the model with the true labels.

 ## 2. Getting Started